TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 All the humans he has ever abducted are here.
 Imprisoned since their capture, awaiting the moment of their final sacrifice.
 We find the Gur children too, as spawns, but at this point, what did we expect.

-After finally defeating Cazador, Astarion is must choose between ascending or not.
+After finally defeating Cazador, Astarion must choose between ascending or not.
 There are 3 options here, he ascends, we forcefully interrupt his ascension, or we convince him that he may do better.
 Convincing him isn't easy, but it is the best outcome for him.
 Then he is faced with yet another brutal choice.
 Save seven thousand spawns, many of which he brought to his master, or kill them all.
 Releasing them would unleash seven thousand souls many of which have been tormented for more than a century.
 The mind cannot comprehend their suffering and the subsequent